Layers of Protection: How Roofing Materials Influence Repair Decisions

 Tile Roofing Repair Considerations:

-• Cleaning debris from channels and making sure adequate water flow
+- Cleaning debris from channels and ensuring adequate water flow

-Because underlayment replacement often requires tile removal and reinstallation, it’s necessary to use contractors undergone in both roofing and masonry practices.
+Because underlayment replacement often requires tile removal and reinstallation, it’s essential to use contractors experienced in both roofing and masonry practices.
 Regions with seismic activity may also need special fastening systems.

 Wood shake roofs—typically made from cedar or redwood—add rustic elegance and insulation benefits.
 They also breathe naturally, which helps regulate attic temperature.
 But, they are prone to mildew, insect infestation, and weathering, especially in damp climates.